paologaleotti/paologaleotti/README.md

-<h1 align="left">ciao!👋</h1>

-###

 Open-source and libre software enjoyer, passionate developer.

-I love experimenting with cutting edge techonogies and pushing limits in Web, IoT and industrial data driven applications.
+I always experiment with new technologies and pushing limits in Web, IoT and industrial data driven applications.